microsoft/playwright-vscode/README.md

 ### Requirements

-This extension works with [Playwright] version v1.19+ or newer.
+This extension works with [Playwright] version v1.38+ or newer.

-*If you are looking for the old extension that supported Playwright v1.14+, switch to v0.0.9 of this extension manually.
-Having said that, we highly recommend using the latest version of [Playwright]!*

 ## Install Playwright